 Thick socks like those used for skiing are not a good idea either.
 It may SEEM like a good idea for the cushioning, but you will most likely have issues with your shoes fitting properly plus the thicker they are the longer they are going to take to dry out.

 You want the thinnest sock that is tight but comfortable.
-All of the ones listed above will make for a comfortable Tough Mudder.
+All of the ones listed above will make for a comfortable Tough Mudder or OCR.

 Remember while you need to be in cardio shape, Tough Mudder is not just about running, you will need upper body strength to complete most of the obstacles.
 Here is some recommended equipment to help you train.